tock/tock/doc/wg/core.md

 The core working group membership is a subset of the people who have commit (pull request merge) permissions on the Tock repository.
 It is intended to be a smaller group that represents the major perspectives and issues, rather than a complete group.
-Contributors who are actively help develop Tock will be considered to join the core team.
+Contributors who actively help develop Tock will be considered to join the core team.
 Generally, a core team member:

 - Understands the core design principles of Tock and is capable of judging the